 Jane Goodall broke new ground with her studies of Chimps at the Gombe in Tanzania from the 1970s.
-They also observed bullying and apparent enjoyment of violence in a brutal civil war between two chimpanzee groups, which led to the ‘demonic male’ theory.
+They also observed bullying and apparent enjoyment of violence in a brutal civil war between two chimpanzee groups, which partly led to the ‘demonic male’ theory.
 The chimps had a shocking capability for cruelty, paralleled only by humans – but the levels of violence in the Gombe have not been observed in other chimpanzee populations, so researchers now believe decreasing habitat, the trauma of snaring (1 in 4 of the chimps have been snared in the Gombe) and the researchers’ habit of feeding the chimps have all had a negative impact on the group’s behaviour.
 The potential for cruelty is likely genetic.
 Whether cruelty then surfaces is dependent on circumstance.

 There are however examples of animal cruelty unaffected by human intervention.
 This film shows a Gray Whale mother and calf pursued to the point of exhaustion for 6 hours by a pod of 15 Orcas.
 The calf is killed and only the tongue and lower jaw are eaten.
 The Gray Whale tongue appears to be a killer whale delicacy because the effort of the hunt was simply not worth the calories gained.
 But I suspect that highly intelligent orcas, capable of abstract thought, with distinct cultures and language, are aware of the suffering they are causing, and therefore the hunt could potentially be described as cruel.
 As a member of a species that has yet to tire of cruelty to its own and other species on an industrial scale, I’m certainly not judging the orcas.
 But it raises the issue that if a complex intelligent animal is capable of empathy, yet causes great suffering acting in ways not significant to its own survival – as humans frequently do – is that not cruelty?

-The basic assumption of human social evolution is that our societies will become more humane over time.
+The assumption of human social evolution is that our societies will become more humane over time.
 But I’m not convinced technological and social evolution will necessarily make us less cruel – the rational mind invents more complex tools and elaborate reasons to justify our cruelty.
 Potential cruelty in animals needs proper research, but creating an artificial boundary between the motivation of our behaviour and other animals both limits our potential to understand our own cruelty and treats other animals as the Victorians did.
-The important differences are surely that the human animal is the only species with the tools to inflict cruelty on all species on a massive scale.
+The important difference is that the human animal is the only species with the tools to inflict cruelty on all species on a massive scale.
 We also have the tools to communicate and learn from each other over time and distance, giving us the potential to understand how futile that is.

 Four years ago I saw a BBC news item that stated scientists had discovered dogs can think.
 Having been left alone with forbidden food some dogs were more likely to take it, and even act guilty and contrite when the owner returned.
 The thinking part being the dogs knew this was a different situation from openly disobeying their owner, and acting guilty could be a strategy to reduce potential comeback.
 On hearing this my immediate reaction was “Any cat, dog or rabbit owner could have told you that!“.